-“Before I joined Talent Match Humber I was unemployed for 2 years.
-After leaving university with a poor pass, my anxiety disorder became more severe with a lack of routine and help.”
+“Before I joined Talent Match Humber I was unemployed for 3 years.
+After leaving university with a poor pass, my depression and anxiety disorder became more severe with a lack of routine and help.”

 Through working in partnership with young people with hidden conditions, Talent Match Humber recognise and understand the challenges they can face when looking for work.